1969 New Jersey gubernatorial election: Campaign

 The Democratic primary was a battleground for multiple political forces within the party.
 Meyner ran as an opponent of the Hudson County machine with the backing of most of the party establishment and critics of the Hudson machine, as he had in 1953.
 Hudson, led by John V. Kenny as the successor to Frank Hague, supported their native son, state senator William F. Kelly.
 In addition to the geographic dynamic, congressman Henry Helstoski joined the campaign at the eleventh hour, filing just thirty minutes before the deadline as the candidate of the New Democratic Coalition, a liberal reformist organization opposed to American involvement in the Vietnam War and founded by supporters of Eugene McCarthy and Robert F. Kennedy.
-Helstoski offered another alternative to the Hudson County machine for liberal dissatisfied with Meyner's relatively conservative record as governor.
+Helstoski offered another alternative to the Hudson County machine for liberals dissatisfied with Meyner's relatively conservative record as governor.
 Ned Parsekian also ran as a liberal without party support, focusing on his opposition to organized crime and corruption by government officials.
 Finally, D. Louis Tonti ran with the support of the state's large ethnic Italian community, the biggest ethnic voting bloc in the state at the time and whose backing was generally regarded as vital for primary and general elections.

-Kelly spent significant sums on television commercials and newspaper advertisements, leading establishment politicians in the legislature to take him seriously at the chief opponent to Meyner.
+Kelly spent significant sums on television commercials and newspaper advertisements, leading establishment politicians in the legislature to take him seriously as the chief opponent to Meyner.
 Each of the challengers charged that Meyner was a "political retread" and had a number of conflicts of interest that would prevent him from serving as governor.